neelsmith/greek101/docs/index.md

 - **First portfolio assignment** now available: [mastery of language features from module 1](https://hellenike.github.io/textbook/practice/module1/portfolio/mastery/) .
 - **Fri., Sept.
 16**: Beginning of the year open house for Manuscripts, Inscriptions and Documents Club, 3:00-5:00, Levis Browsing Room, Dinand Library
+- **Mon., Sept.
+19**, check-in on synopses of verbs in the imperfect and perfect tenses of the indicative: regular -ω verbs, -μι verbs and the irregular verb δίδωμι.
 - **Tues., Sept.
 20**, change in office hours for this date only: 10:45-12:30